44 Ferocious Waves Attacking Lighthouses - Part 2

 Gale force winds at South Haven, Michigan

-attract visitors to the lighthouse and pier,
+visitors to the lighthouse and pier,

 along with surfers and intrepid kayakers.